What is a prenup?

 Why does this matter?
 In a divorce, judges in many states have immense discretion as to how debt should be distributed among the parties.
 In certain situations, a judge could choose to attribute some of one spouse’s debt to the other, especially in the case where the other party directly benefited from the result of that debt.

 Kelly’s parents regularly give her monetary gifts, and they plan to continue doing so after Kelly and Josh are married.
 Josh is pumped because he is really sick of working and these monetary gifts mean he could cut back on work, vacation more, or even pursue his hobby of becoming a surf instructor.
-Lisa thinks those monetary gifts should be considered her separate property and invested in her separate investment account.
+Kelly thinks those monetary gifts should be considered her separate property and invested in her separate investment account.
 She does not believe those gifts should be considered marital or community property, because they come from her parents.
-By having a prenup, Kelly and Josh will have the right to decide together exactly how monetary gifts should be classified in their marriage, and are free to choose whether those monetary gifts should remain Lisa’s separate property or become marital or community property that is shared by the couple.
+By having a prenup, Kelly and Josh will have the right to decide together exactly how monetary gifts should be classified in their marriage, and are free to choose whether those monetary gifts should remain Kelly’s separate property or become marital or community property that is shared by the couple.

 Why does this matter?
 Without a prenuptial agreement, in most states, monetary gifts received during marriage will be considered marital, or community property.
 A prenup allows couples to decide if they would like those monetary gifts to be considered separate property.